sagunms/CarND-Advanced-Lane-Lines/README.md

 ![alt text][undistort1]

-### Pipeline (single images)
+### Distortion-correction

-#### 1. Provide an example of a distortion-corrected image.
 The following images demonstrate the distortion correction to a test chessboard image.
 The difference images helps gauge the amount of correction made to the initial image.

 ![alt text][undistort2]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### Binary Masking

 Correctly identifying lane line pixels is the most important step of this project where the rest of the pipelines rely on.
-In order to identify lane line, I used a combination of color and gradient thresholds to generate a binary image which is encapsulated in `BinaryMasking` class (lines 123 - 202).
+In order to identify lane line, I used a combination of color and gradient thresholds to generate a binary image which is encapsulated in `BinaryMasking` class `(lines 123 - 202)`.
 This is divided into two major components:

 1. Colour binary masking
     - `colour_filter_y_channel` - Color thresholding in Y component of YUV colour space.